Long-time behaviour of sphalerons in $\phi^4$ models with a false vacuum: Discussion and concluding remarks

 \begin{itemize} \item Numerical evolution of sphalerons under a growing perturbation is shown to yield an accelerating kink-antikink pair whose height is equal to the value of the true vacuum and whose width increasingly expands. \item An analytical approximation is derived by a nonlinear collective coordinate modulation of the sphaleron with three parametric functions. \item The approximation for long times asymptotically has the same features as the numerical evolution, and indicates that the energy density concentrates at the flanks as they accelerate to approach the light-cone speed. \item At early times, the approximation is close to the initial evolution of the sphaleron where the perturbation is given by an initial kick. \end{itemize}

 Mathematically, the approximate analytical solution exhibits a gradient blow up for long times and thus belongs to energy space but is not in $H^1$.

+Previous studies of sphalerons in $\phi^4$ models with a false vacuum have primarily focused on their existence and instability, as well as qualitatively identifying two different channels for evolution of the instability \cite{Ave.Baz.Los.Men,Man-review,Nav-Obr.Que}.
+There has been no analytical work done on the channel describing formation of an expanding region of true vacuum and its detailed properties, specifically the accelerating separation of the kink–antikink pair and the concentration of energy at the flanks.
+The present work fills this gap and provides a new collective coordinate approach to studying the dynamics.

-For future investigation, it would be of particular interest to derive an analytical approximation for the large-time behaviour of the sphaleron in the other a channel where the perturbation leads to a collapse into a long-lived oscillatory mode \cite{Man.Rom.2023} called an oscillon.
-This type of mode may play a key role in applications of the Standard Model to the dynamics of the early universe.
+For future investigation, it would be of particular interest to derive an analytical approximation for the large-time behaviour of the sphaleron in the other a channel where the perturbation leads to a collapse into a long-lived oscillon \cite{Man.Rom.2023}.

 The fact that a perturbed sphaleron solution can evolve into two different final states naturally leads to the question of what is the outcome of a collision between two sphalerons.
 In a subsequent paper, the scattering of two sphalerons with a false vacuum will be studied.